-The aims of this policy are to explain how the teaching is provided within The North Cotswold Schools Federation, for all children with Special Educational Needs and Disabilities (SEND), and explain the roles and responsibilities of everyone involved in providing for pupils with SEND.
-SEND includes those gifted with special abilities, those with learning difficulties, children with social and emotional difficulties and those with either physical or mental disabilities.
-Our first principle is that every child is included and their individual development needs considered.
+The aims of this policy are to explain how the teaching is provided within NCSF for all children with Special Educational Needs and Disabilities (SEND), and explain the roles and responsibilities of everyone involved in providing for pupils with SEND.
+SEND includes those with learning difficulties, children with social and emotional difficulties and those with either physical or mental disabilities.
+Our first principle is that every child is included and their individual needs are identified and considered.

-Other policies that should be read in conjunction with this Policy are the Accessibility Plan, Behaviour, Equality, intimate Care, Medical and Child Protection and Safeguarding, which aim to offer practical advice and guidance on how child protection issues should be dealt with.
-Other information about SEND can also be found in our SEND information report and the Early Help information which can be accessed via the Federation's website or by contacting the school office.
+Other policies that should be read in conjunction with this Policy are the Accessibility Plan, Behaviour and Relationships, Equality, Intimate Care, Medical and Child Protection and Safeguarding, which aim to offer practical advice and guidance on how child protection issues should be dealt with.
+Other information about SEND can also be found in the Early Help information which can be accessed via NCSF's website or by contacting the school office.

-In our whole school approach we will:
+In our whole school and nursery approach we will:

-- Have high expectations for all our children; - create an environment and high-quality provision that meets the special educational needs of each child; - ensure that the special educational needs of children are identified, assessed and provided for; - focus on inclusive practice and removing barriers to learning; - work collaboratively with all agencies (education, health and social care) involved with the child or young person; - enable all children to have full access to all elements of the school curriculum; - ensure that our children's views, wishes and feelings and those of their families are at the centre of our provision; - ensure that parents and carers participate as fully as possible in decision-making and supporting their child's education; - enable children to participate in decision-making; - have high expectations and aspirations for children and young people with SEND; - ensure that our children reach their full potential and become confident, resilient individuals, living fulfilling lives; and ultimately successfully preparing them for independence in adulthood.
+- have high expectations for all our children; - create an environment and high-quality provision that meets the special educational needs of each child; - ensure that the special educational needs of children are identified, assessed and provided for; - focus on inclusive practice and removing barriers to learning; - work collaboratively with all agencies (education, health and social care) involved with the child or young person; - enable all children to have full access to all elements of the curriculum; - ensure that our children's views, wishes and feelings and those of their families are at the centre of our provision; - ensure that parents and carers participate as fully as possible in decision-making and supporting their child's education; - enable children to participate in decision-making; - have high expectations and aspirations for children and young people with SEND; - ensure that our children reach their full potential and become confident, resilient individuals, living fulfilling lives; and ultimately successfully preparing them for independence in adulthood.

-The SEND and Inclusion Co-ordinator (SENDCo) is Anna Mason, who can be contacted via the school office.
+The SEND and Inclusion Co-ordinator (SENDCo) is Lucy Jones.
+She can be contacted via the individual school offices.